Manke Leaves Poswil

 Another time, Dad called, when I was a teacher in Port Elizabeth, Ruth was pregnant with our first born.
 We had money problems and things weren't going well for me at school.
 He didn’t say that he needed to talk to me, instead he offered to help.

-I'd listened to his voice for the last time.
-The next day after Ruth and I returned from our morning dip, still in my bathing costume, Raymond said; Daddy is dead.
+I listened to his voice for the last time.
+The next day after Ruth and I returned from our morning dip, still in my bathing costume, Raymond was on the phone, and said; Daddy is dead.